odevices/docs/er-301/behind-panel/maintenance.md

 # Replacing toggle switches

-Replacing a toggle switch requires the ability to to desolder and solder through-hole components.
+Replacing a toggle switch requires the ability to desolder and solder through-hole components.
 All of my modules come with long flat toggles (part number: ATE1E-2F3-10-Z) but there is an alternative part with a short round paddle (part number: ATE1E-2M3-10-Z) that can be used as a drop-in replacement.

 {% include gallery.html
 count=2